wloszynski/lazy-pocketbook-android/README.md

 # Remember
 * Your Smartphone and PocketBook must be connected to the same network.
 * Basic login is 169.254.0.1 and password is 1257
-* To chech you login, go to settings on your PB, then Rooted device settings, then press System status if IP is blank, it means it is set to default (169.254.0.1)
+* To check your login, go to settings on your PB, then Rooted device settings, then press System status if IP is blank, it means it is set to default (169.254.0.1)

 # TODO
 * Add a book chooser menu  :)